As announced in this previous post, the deliteful project now includes a preview of the ComboBox widget. This post aims to:

 filtering depending on characters the user would type while the popup is open.
 Also,

-element supports text-only rendering for the options.
+the HTML select element supports text-only rendering for the options.

-These limitations are avoided by Combobox
+These limitations are avoided by Combobox by leveraging the

 List widget for